I empower people heal, to find balance and to discover themselves and realize their dreams. I teach yoga and mantra & meditation for self realization.

 2013 – Certificate in Natural Acupuncture from the International Open University, India.

-Nature has always been my greatest teacher: the rivers, the mountains, the sun, the air and the sky; the mother & father, and that thread which connects all of us.
+Nature has always been my greatest teacher: the rivers, the mountains, the sun, the animals, the trees the air and the sky; great mother & father, and that thread which connects all of us.